What is the difference between a kaftan and a djellaba?

 Conclusion

-The difference between a kaftan and a djellaba lies in their use and their symbolism.
-The caftan is an elegant feminine dress , fitted at the waist , with refined collars and varied sleeves , reserved for special occasions.
-The djellaba is a more sober outfit , with its famous hood , designed for everyday wear.
+The difference between a kaftan and a djellaba therefore lies in their use and symbolism.
+The kaftan is an elegant women’s dress, fitted at the waist, with refined collars and various sleeve styles, reserved for special occasions.
+The djellaba is a more understated garment, featuring its famous hood, designed for everyday wear.

-Today, it is possible to find handcrafted pieces of both types for sale online , at different prices , sometimes available on sale .
-Whether you choose a ceremonial caftan or a comfortable djellaba , these two garments remain the pillars of traditional Moroccan fashion.
+Today, you can find handcrafted pieces of both types for sale online, at various prices, and sometimes on sale.
+Whether you choose a formal kaftan or a comfortable djellaba, these two garments remain the cornerstones of traditional Moroccan fashion.

 1. What is the difference between a kaftan and a djellaba?

-, fitted at the waist , with sleeves and a refined collar , while the djellaba is a simpler, loose-fitting outfit with a hood.
+A kaftan is a formal women’s dress, fitted at the waist, with sleeves and an elegant collar, whereas a djellaba is a simpler, loose-fitting garment with a hood.

-2. Can you wear a djellaba at a wedding?
+2. Can you wear a djellaba to a wedding?

-Traditionally, the djellaba is intended for everyday wear.
-For a wedding or a party, we prefer the caftan , considered an elegant dress suitable for special occasions.
+Traditionally, the djellaba is meant for everyday wear.
+For a wedding or a celebration, the kaftan is the preferred choice, as it is considered an elegant garment suitable for special occasions.

 3. What are the average prices for a kaftan and a djellaba?

-A handmade kaftan can cost anywhere from €200 to over €1,500, depending on the fabric and details.
+A handcrafted kaftan can cost anywhere from €200 to over €1,500, depending on the fabric and details.
 A djellaba is generally more affordable.
-Online sales are available, making these pieces accessible to a variety of budgets.
+Online retailers often have sales that make these items accessible to a range of budgets.

-4. What are the main characteristics of the kaftan?
+4. What are the main features of kaftan ?

-A long dress, fitted at the waist, with various collars (round, square, V), elegant sleeves and embroidery which make it a unique handcrafted piece .
+A long dress, fitted at the waist, with various neckline styles (round, square, V-neck), elegant sleeves, and embroidery that make it a unique, handcrafted piece.

-The djellaba is distinguished by its pointed hood, wide sleeves , loose, unadjusted cut and a simple collar, sometimes buttoned like a shirt.
+The djellaba is characterized by its pointed hood, wide sleeves, loose, unfitted cut, and a simple collar, which is sometimes buttoned like a shirt.